Argumentation and persuasion

 Form, substance, and lever

 Various heuristics are available to determine the values of the three parameters form, substance, and lever – for an elaborate description, see How to identify an argument type?
-On the hermeneutics of persuasive discourse (Wagemans, 2023).
+On the hermeneutics of persuasive discourse (Wagemans, 2023) or consult the Argument Type Identification Procedure (ATIP) (Wagemans, 2025).

 Determining the argument form involves comparing the subjects and predicates of the two statements.
-For example, in some arguments, the conclusion and the premise have the same subject and different predicates, while in other arguments it is exactly the other way around.
+For example, in some arguments, the conclusion and the premise have the same subject and different predicates, while in other arguments, it is precisely the other way around.
+The argument form is defined as the configuration of subjects and predicates in the conclusion and premise of the argument.
 For more info, please see the page on argument form.

 Finally, the argument lever is a description of how the premise and conclusion of an argument are connected.
-The determination of this parameter depends in part on the form and substance: once these are established, the options regarding the formulation of the lever are limited.
+Different from purely formal types of connections, such as a major premise or a conditional, the value of the lever depends not only on the argument form but also on its substance.
+Establishing the values of these two parameters restricts the search space for finding the lever.
 For more info, please see the page on argument lever.